"A DAY OF SUSTAINED DRAMA AND SUSPENSE"

-Bought cushions and found our Centre Court seats, absolutely fab seats, right up in the front!
+Bought cushions and found our Centre Court seats, absolutely fab seats, right up in the front.
 And of course we got all the sun, though at times it was a bit too hot.
 We arrived in the middle of the Taylor/Drysdale match and Taylor playing staggeringly - I have never seen such marvellous serves in all my life.
-He won in the end, he certainly deserved to, it's so good that he's English.
+He won in the end, and he deserved to.
+It's so good that he's English.

 Chump and me had such fun; it was hilarious as we kept taking off Jack Kraemer and Dan Maskell (we could see them up by the BBC camera in their rabbit hutches).
-In JK's sing-song American accent we said things like, "well Dan, it looks as if these new balls are having an effect on Cliff Drysdale!" - people must have heard us, we kept up a running commentary the whole match!
+In JK's sing-song American accent we said things like, "well Dan, it looks as if these new balls are having an effect on Cliff Drysdale!"
+People must have heard us, we kept up a running commentary the whole match.
 At quarter to 4 we left to have tea.
-We were terribly lucky, we managed to get a table and there wasn't any queue for the food.
+We were terribly lucky, we managed to get a table and there wasn't any queue.
 Had tomato and cucumber sandwiches, eclairs, orange squash, and, of course, strawberries and cream (3/6d a bowl).
-We wandered around a bit, it was so lovely in the sunshine.
+We wandered around a bit, it was lovely in the sunshine.

 He was about 24, with Jacques Dutronc features, a Gary Brooker expression and the most beautiful moustache I’ve ever seen.
-He also had a long clay pipe!
-I haven't seen such a nice person since Finkelstein.
-We bought lollies both times the ices man came up - the poor chap was in such a flap: about 20 people were bombarding him from all sides and they all had the wrong change.
-Then we saw Maria Bueno against Rosemary Casals – and Miss Casals won!!!
-She’s 18 and she's absolutely fantastic.
-The amount of energy she has in her!
-She's bound to win Wimbledon one day.
+He also smoked a long clay pipe!
+I haven't seen such a nice person since Mr Finkelstein.
+We bought lollies both times the ices man came up but the poor chap was in a flap: 20 people were bombarding him from all sides and they all had the wrong change.
+Then we saw Maria Bueno against Rosemary Casals and Miss Casals won!!!
+She’s 18 and the amount of energy she has in her - she’s bound to win Wimbledon one day!

-Today was terrific - not only were Drysdale and Maria Bueno beaten but two other seeds, and...
-EMERSON!!!
-I could hardly believe it when I heard.
+Not only were Drysdale and Maria Bueno beaten today but two other seeds and EMERSON!!!
+I could hardly believe it when I got home.

 "The Ascot of tennis": fabulous 1960 footage